Blogging with Kerri

 3. Schedule Bill Payments

-Payment Connection is a free bill pay service available on our online banking platform.
-Why write out the same checks month after month, when you can use Payment Connection?
+Payment Connection is a free bill-pay service available on our online banking platform.
+Skip writing out the same checks month after month and use Payment Connection.
 Schedule one-time payments or recurring payments and avoid late payments and late fees.
 Paying your regular monthly payments has never been easier.

 4. Set Up e-Alerts

 Don't be caught unprepared!
-Our customizable e-alerts, available through online banking, can alert you to a low balance in your account, overdrafts, loan payment due dates, and more! e-Alerts are a great way to manage your accounts.
+Our customizable e-alerts, available through online banking, can alert you to a low balance or high balance in your account and more! e-Alerts are a great way to manage your accounts.
 Set it and forget it, we'll do the rest!

 5. Mobile Deposit